 As the weather warms and dries a little in February and March, it’s easy to think that spring has arrived and therefore the warm weather crops should be close behind.
-But the delay from the green house or the field to your FarmShare is 2- 3 months or more.
-Some of the leanest months for produce are in early spring, especially in a year as cold as this one.
+But the delay from the greenhouse or the field to your FarmShare is 2- 3 months or more.
+Some of the leanest months for produce are in early spring, especially in the colder seasons

 Those of us working to bring quality, seasonal, local produce to our customers year-round have to plan accordingly.
 Different farms find ways to work through the thin season.
 Some crops do better than others depending on the year and our systems for staying afloat through the winter are always evolving.
 Here is some insight into the winter and spring months from three of our farms.

 To have new crops in March requires either successfully overwintering Fall-planted vegetables, like carrots or peas, or an opportunity to plant in January.
 But January is usually either too wet or too cold, or both.
 Even if it’s possible to plant, many annual vegetables are day-length sensitive and will go to flower before maturing to harvestable size.